stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard.md

 :::

 ### Edit category
-From the overview of `Categories`, you can edit a category by clicking (pen icon).
+From `Categories`, you can edit or delete a category by clicking (action icon) on the right.
-Click (trash icon) to delete the category.
+Select (pen icon) to edit the category.
+Select (trash icon) to delete the category.

 ::: danger
 If the category already contains items it is impossible to delete it.